selimceylan/Land-Cover-Classification-using-CNN/README.md

 # Land-Cover-Classification-using-CNN
-This repo consist of custom Convolutional neural network to classify land cover.
+This repo consists of custom Convolutional neural network to classify land cover.
 After the hyperparameter optimization over %90 accuracy obtained.

 ## Dataset
 The dataset which is used in this project is EuroSAT.
 EuroSAT is based on Sentinel-2 satellite images and consists of 27,000 labeled images with a total of 10 different classes.
 The patches measure 64x64 pixels.